niguezrandomityengine/guide/guide.md

   }
   ```

-   **Example 2: Using multiple sequences to generate 3 digits random number ranging 0 to 999.**
+   **Example 2: Using multiple sequences to generate 3 digits random number ranging from 0 to 999.**

    This type of random number generation can be used to randomly select validators in a Proof of Stake (PoS) network.